-I do not look like John Paul Jones in the 1970's, or in any other time.
-The three photos above (L-R) are of JPJ around 1979, myself as JPJ in 2011, and myself as myself in 2015.
-I am also not a rich rock star like JPJ, so I have to try to pull this stuff together on a budget, but it has to look RIGHT on stage the moment you walk out, or the effect is ruined.
-Here's generally where I land today:
+I do not look like John Paul Jones in the 1970's, or in any other time, but the right wig and costume does wonders.
+The photos above (L-R) are of JPJ around 1979, myself as JPJ in 2012, and (second row) JPJ in 1973 (or 75) and myself in 2018 (with the "Hippy Christmas Jacket").
+I am also not a rich rock star like JPJ, so I have to try to pull this stuff together on a budget or make it myself, but it has to look RIGHT on stage the moment you walk out, or the effect is ruined.

-Here's a shot done in the dressing room just before a gig on 10/10/2015, featuring the white Knebworth suit.
+Here's a shot done in the dressing room just before a gig on 10/10/2015, featuring the white Knebworth suit, along with a live 2012 shot.

 Here's a shot done backstage just before a gig in 2014, featuring a bad 70's jacket (for when I am sick of the white suit).